Sandymoor Ormiston Academy

 Sandymoor Ormiston Academy is a coeducational secondary school and sixth form located in the Parish of Sandymoor, Runcorn, Cheshire, England.
 The school originally opened as Sandymoor School, a free school, in September 2012 in temporary premises, and relocated to a new permanent home in 2014.

 In December 2019, the school joined Ormiston Academies Trust and was renamed Sandymoor Ormiston Academy.
-The Principal, appointed in 2019, is Mrs Sally Jones.
+The Principal, appointed in 2025, is Ms Linsey Hand.